Eid al-Fitr: Palestine, Jordan, and Lebanon

 After the Eid al-Fitr prayer, the people of Jerusalem will decorate the courtyards of the al-Aqsa Mosque with toys for children who come from all Palestinian areas to participate in the Eid al-Fitr prayer rituals.
 Many Palestinians go out to visit the families of Palestinian prisoners in Israel, visit the prisons themselves, and visit graves to lay wreaths on them.

 Palestinians and Jordanians decorate their homes and prepare sumptuous meals for family and friends.
 They prepare new clothes and shoes for the festival.
 Eid festivities in Palestine and Jordan may vary culturally depending on the region, but generosity and hospitality are common in all celebrations.
 It is a common Palestinian Jordanian tradition for families to gather at the patriarchal home after the Eid prayers.
 Before the special Eid meal is served, young children will line up in front of each adult family member, who dispenses money as gifts to the children.
 Jordanians also hang fanous or "Eid lanterns".

 In Lebanon, many concerts take place during Eid al-Fitr by Lebanese and other Arab superstars.
 Musicians also perform on the Beirut waterfront.
 Other activities include art exhibitions.

 Ma'amoul and Kahk are popular cookie treats baked and consumed during Eid in the region.

 Iraq

 In Iraq, kleicha (the traditional snack) and lamb are popular foods.

+Kurdistan region

-The Iraqi Kurds tend to visit cemeteries to remember their lost ones one day before the festival.
-After the prayers, Iraqi Kurdish families would gather together for large breakfasts of rice and stew, as well as candies, nuts and caffeinated beverages.
+The Kurds tend to visit cemeteries to remember their lost ones one day before the festival.
+After the prayers, Kurdish families would gather together for large breakfasts of rice and stew.
+Beans stew and apricot stew are the commons.
+Also they give candies to the people who knock their doors.
+Mostly children knock the doors.
+Later, they visit their relatives.